Tensor tomography on Cartan-Hadamard manifolds: Abstract

 \section{Abstract}

-We study the geodesic X-ray transform on Cartan-Hadamard manifolds, and prove solenoidal injectivity of this transform acting on functions and tensor fields of any order.
+We study the geodesic X-ray transform on Cartan-Hadamard manifolds, generalizing the X-ray transforms on Euclidean and hyperbolic spaces that arise in medical and seismic imaging.
+We prove solenoidal injectivity of this transform acting on functions and tensor fields of any order.
 The functions are assumed to be exponentially decaying if the sectional curvature is bounded, and polynomially decaying if the sectional curvature decays at infinity.
 This work extends the results of~\cite{Leh16} to dimensions $n \geq 3$ and to the case of tensor fields of any order.